wadesalazar/open-vds/tools/SEGYImport/README.md

 }
 ```

+To import binned prestack data you need to pass the --prestack parameter which will allow multiple traces for each inline/crossline location and create an extra "Trace (offset)" dimension in the VDS assuming the traces in each gather are sorted by offset.

-For other data types (or crossline-sorted poststack data) it is possible to
+For other data types (or crossline-sorted data) it is possible to
 specify which trace header fields the file is sorted on by using the
 `--primary-key` and `--secondary-key` options.

   The result of the scanning process is the 'file info' and can optionally be
 saved to a separate file using the `--scan` option.
 Such a file can be used